 NEVER skip lectures.
 You can't learn it effectively from the book alone.
 My job as your professor is to extract what I think are the most important points and meld them with my own perspective.
 ALWAYS prepare for lab exercises and ALWAYS review required material within 24 hours.
-Treat topic quizzes like do-or-die exams and come in roaring!
 Review, review, review!